devonartis/aws-secure-access-infrastructure-identity-workshop/docs/02-using-AWS-Systems-Manager-Session-Manager.md

 9.Log out of DevOnPrem and ProdOnPrem systems.

-## Configure Systems Manager and enable Hybrid management
+## Continue to configure Systems Manager and enable Hybrid management

 In order to use Session Manager to connect to hybrid systems SSM needs to be configured for advanced-instances tier.
 To enable the advanced-instances tier: